Skip to main content

 Build

-The Landmine Kneeling Squeeze Press is a powerful unilateral pressing movement that combines upper-body strength with core stability.
-Performed from a kneeling position, this exercise uses the angled resistance of the landmine to place continuous tension on the chest, shoulders, and triceps while reducing stress on the shoulder joints.
+The Landmine Kneeling Squeeze Press combines upper-body pressing strength with core stability by using the angled resistance of a barbell anchored at one end.
+Performed from a kneeling position, the exercise places continuous tension on the chest, front delts, and triceps while reducing stress on the shoulder joints compared to traditional overhead pressing.

 1. Set up a landmine station by securing one end of a barbell in a landmine attachment or corner of a wall, then kneel on both knees about arm's length away from the free end of the bar.